daveminh/Chem456-2024F/docs/resources.md

 * In Spring 2020, I taught [Chem 456](https://github.com/daveminh/Chem456-2020S) for the first time.
 Most of the examples were designed to be run in a computer lab.
 * In Summer 2021, I organized [An International Workshop in Modeling Biological Macromolecules](https://ccbatiit.github.io/modelingworkshop2021/index.html) and then ran a small session of Chem 456.
 Most examples were accessible through a virtual machine.
 * In Spring 2022, I organized [another version of the workshop](https://ccbatiit.github.io/modelingworkshop/index.html), this time held in person in Baranquilla, Colombia.
 Lectures were simultaneously translated into Spanish!
 Examples were migrated to [Google Colab](https://colab.research.google.com/), allowing easy access from computer with an internet connection.
+* Fall 2022 was the last time that I taught [Chem 456](https://github.com/daveminh/Chem456-2022F).
+There were some very successful student projects!
+This class will be run a very similar way.

 # Sources